 METROPOLITAN WASHINGTON COUNCIL OF GOVERNMENTS

-The Planner IV is an advanced level professional position in regional emergency management and homeland security planning, inclusive of activities within the domains of public health, fire and rescue, transportation, and law enforcement, among others.
+The Planner IV is an advanced level professional position in regional emergency management and homeland security planning, inclusive of activities within the domains of emergency communications, response coordination, information sharing and security, among others.
 Daily activities for this position involve performing advanced planning duties, such as conducting detailed research and analysis on disaster data and policies, to provide advice to the assigned department, other operating departments with COG, and/or the jurisdictions represented by COG.
 The Planner IV serves as a member of various project teams and may lead work teams.
-Guidelines and supervision for the Planner IV are provided by the Chief of Homeland Security and Policy or the Chief of Public Safety and Health Preparedness.
+Guidelines and supervision for the Planner IV are provided by the Chief of Public Safety and Health Preparedness.

 • Facilitating meetings with high-level stakeholders, while documenting and tracking action items and decision-making.